TECH

 Competitive technologies:

 • Z-Wave.
-A wireless protocol that’s represented as a mesh network with low-energy radio waves primarily used for home automation.
+A wireless protocol that’s represented as a mesh network with LE radio waves primarily used for home automation.

 • ZigBee.
 A specification for creating personal area networks with the use of low-power radios.
 Presented as a mesh network, it’s responsible for low-power wireless connections in home automation and healthcare data management.

 • Thread.
-A low-power mesh networking protocol based on IPV6 for IoT products development.
+A low-power mesh networking protocol based on IPV6 for Internet of Things product development.
 The main focus of this technology is providing outstanding security standards and being future-proof.

 ⚙️ BLE Technical Facts